htran17/CPP/STACK_LIFO/read_me.md

-Folder Stack_linkedList is implemented in link list.
+Folder Stack_linkedList is using linked list to implement stack.

-Folder STACK_STL is using #include<stack> .
+Folder STACK_STL is using  stack standard template library (STL)